Andre-lab/mutsel-rate-manuscript/README.md

 scripts: contains scripts used to create the data in a the manusscript
 data: contains sequence data used for the analysis

-RosettaEvolve sequences can be found in the repository for the article "", https://github.com/Andre-lab/site-rate-averaging.git.
+RosettaEvolve sequences can be found in the repository for the article "Improved prediction of site-specific evolutionary rates from structure by averaging across homologs", https://github.com/Andre-lab/site-rate-averaging.git.